html-graph/html-graph.github.io/content/modules/box-area-rendering.md

 ## Box Area Rendering (advanced usage)

 Instead of relying on the built-in [virtual scroll](/modules/virtual-scroll), you can fine-tune your own virtual scroll implementation.
-This can be achieved by providing an <span data-ref="event-subject">EventSubject</span>
-trigger for graph rendering within a bounded area using the `enableBoxAreaRendering` method of `CanvasBuilder`.
+This can be achieved by providing an [EventSubject](#event-subject) trigger for graph rendering within a bounded area using the `enableBoxAreaRendering` method of `CanvasBuilder`.

 {{< code lang="javascript">}}